Last Updated on October 26, 2023 by Sorin Petroj

 The GEWO Select Pro 40+ ABS 3 Star Balls – Pack of 6 is a plastic table tennis ball perfect for tournament play.

-Developed based on ITTF-compliant raw material, acrylonitrile-butadiene-styrene copolymer (ABS), this ball is of excellent roundness and hardness, providing for a perfectly uniform bounce every time.
-These plastic balls are perfect for international competitions with a good bounce and consistent feel.
+Developed based on ITTF-compliant raw material, acrylonitrile-butadiene-styrene copolymer (ABS), this ping pong ball is of excellent roundness and hardness, providing a perfectly uniform bounce every time.
+These new plastic balls are perfect for international competitions, with a good bounce and consistent feel.

 12. Killerspin Training 1 Star Orange Balls ABS 40+